Friday, July 06, 2018

 Aesthetics

-The sprites look ace and very comical.
-Some of the nasties are cute and it's obvious Ben spent most of his time getting these just right.
-Sadly, no Atari STe hardware is being utilised so STOS is struggling somewhat.
+The sprites are ace and comical; it's obvious Ben spent most of his time getting these just right.

-The audio is also excellent with tons of samples used throughout the game.
-However, like the visuals, Kev's World isn't using the Atari STe's DMA hardware.
-This means the effects are rough and the playback feels like it's pushing STOS to its limits.
-Don't get me wrong, I love the effects but I think the YM chip would have been a better option.
+The audio is excellent, with tons of samples used throughout the game.
+However, Kev's World isn't using the Atari STe's DMA hardware.
+This means the playback feels like it's pushing STOS to its limits.
+Don't get me wrong, I love the effects, but the YM chip would have been a better option to avoid slowdown.

-Games like this prove why the Atari ST has/had a fantastic PD scene.
+Games like this prove the Atari ST has/had a fantastic PD scene.
 Here's the final screenshot...

 The CryptO'pinion?

-I have enjoyed playing this two-level demo and is definitely something I would have bought in the mid-90s.
-What a cool platformer and I hope Ben finds the full-registered game someday soon.
-We need to play that!!
+Yup, I’ve thoroughly enjoyed this two-level demo and would have bought it in the mid-90s.
+It’s a fantastic platformer, and I hope Ben finds the full-registered version soon.
+We absolutely need to play it!

 Completed!!
 I made 12th place and even beat Metallica.
 Can you beat me?